 - Burdening claimants with unnecessary requests for documentation and other requirements.

 - Not providing a basis for denying a claim or settlement offer.

 - Misrepresenting the policy language or the law.

 Essentially, these are breach of contract cases arising from a breach of the policy terms and conditions.
 Insurance is a contract wherein one party pays the premium, and the other undertakes a responsibility to compensate for specified losses.

-It’s important to point out not every denial of an insurance claim constitutes bad faith.
+It is important to point out that not every denial of an insurance claim constitutes bad faith.
 An experienced, knowledgeable bad faith insurance attorney in Fort Myers can review your case and determine whether the insurer or adjuster deviated from the implied covenant of good faith and fair dealing.First-Party vs. Third-Party Bad Faith Insurance Claims

 There are two types of bad faith insurance claims in Florida: